 - Hand stays on track

-- Elbow slide out and upward to make shape of arm
+- Elbow slides up and outward to make shape of arm

 - Touch the ball with entire forearm and palm